 This configuration assumes that your ScaleRNA and ScalePlex libraries were sequenced together in the same sequencing run.
 Here, if the "scalePlex" parameter is enabled, and the samples barcode table (samples.csv) is configured to reflect the RNA library's RT sample designation, then with no additional modification the workflow will attempt to process the RNA and ScalePlex libraries.
 It does this by assuming that any of the potential ScalePlex library indices are present and will demultiplex reads for both RNA and ScalePlex and then subsequently split into samples as defined by RT for processing.
-Optionally, if the user supplies the libIndex as show in TableB.4. in the case of extended throughput, then the workflow will implicitly pair proper RNA library with its ScalePlex equivalent.
 Finally, the user may also supply a "scalePlexLibIndex" column to the file and explicitly supply the index sequence used in their study (references can be found here).
 There, the workflow will demultiplex based on the supplied sequence and proceed with downstream analysis.